Orin-beep/HOTSPOT/README.md

 HOTSPOT.py:
 ```
 The usage of HOTSPOT.py:
-            [--midfolder DIR]   Intermediate file folder output by preprocessing.py (default temporary_files/)
+            [--midfolder DIR]   Folder to store the intermediate files from preprocessing (default temporary_files/)
-            [--mdldir DR]       Path to store the HOTSPOT pre-trained model directory (default models/)
+            [--mdldir DR]       Pre-trained models' directory (default models/)
-            [--dbdir DR]        Path to store the database directory (default database/)
+            [--dbdir DR]        Database directory (default database/)
-            [--out OUT]         File path to store the prediction results (default "Result/prediction.tsv")
+            [--out OUT]         Path of the output file (default Result/prediction.tsv)
-            [--threads NUM]     Number of threads to run if 'cpu' is detected ('cuda' not found) (default 8)
+            [--threads NUM]     Number of threads to use if 'cpu' is detected ('cuda' not found) (default 8)
-            [--mode MOD]        Three modes with different Monte Carlo (MC) dropout early stop parameters.
-If 2 or 3 is chosen, the prediction process will slow down.
+            [--mode MOD]        Selected early stop mode.
-                                1: sensitive mode (lower precision, higher recall)  (default)
+                                1: sensitive mode (no early stop used)  (default)
-                                2: specific mode (moderate precision, moderate recall)
+                                2: specific mode (enabling the early stop)
-                                3: accurate mode (higher precision, lower recall)
+                                3: accurate mode (enabling the early stop with more stringent uncertainty cutoff, leading to more accurate prediction but returning taxa in higher levels for some inputs)
                                 (default 1)
-            [--mcnum MC]        The number of MC dropout predictions (The minimum value is 10).
-If you enable the early stop mode (2 or 3), the running time will increase in proportion to this number (default 100)
+            [--mcnum MC]        The number of the dropout-enabled forward passes to estimate the uncertainty (default: 100, minimum: 10)
 ```